isydl/Pulse/README.md

-# tech-bridge
+# Pulse
-By combining "language" and "technology", we can connect technological needs with solutions.
+Pulse — Sensing the pulse of business and technology